It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Introduction

 Despite growing awareness, benchmarks for web-based LLM agents remain limited.
 They are often static (fixed once released and unable to evolve with new attack types) and monolithic (treating injections as indivisible blocks rather than modular components).
-Evaluations often lack realism as they typically use simplified sandboxes to approximate popular websites \citep{lee2025secbenchautomatedbenchmarkingllm, zhou2024webarenarealisticwebenvironment}, but faithful replication is difficult.
-Often the analysis is reduced to a binary question of whether successful prompt injection attack occurs rather than when and why it succeeds.
+Evaluations often lack realism, as they typically use simplified sandboxes to approximate popular websites \citep{lee2025secbenchautomatedbenchmarkingllm, zhou2024webarenarealisticwebenvironment}, but faithful replication is difficult.
+Often the analysis is reduced to a binary question of whether a successful prompt injection attack occurs rather than when and why it succeeds.
 Lastly, prompt injection success is frequently defined through multi-step outcomes evaluated by LLMs \citep{kuntz2025osharmbenchmarkmeasuringsafety, luo2025agentauditorhumanlevelsafetysecurity}, introducing ambiguity and bias.
 When an agent starts but fails to complete a malicious task, it is unclear whether this reflects refusal or incompetence as the agent’s refusal is not equivalent to terminating the action \citep{kumar2024refusaltrainedllmseasilyjailbroken} and LLM judges often misclassify such cases \citep{panickssery2024llmevaluatorsrecognizefavor}.

-To address these issues, we introduce TRAP (Task-Redirecting Agent Persuasion Benchmark) built on REAL \citep{garg2025realbenchmarkingautonomousagents}, a multi-turn agent framework of cloned popular websites.
+To address these issues, we introduce TRAP (Task-Redirecting Agent Persuasion Benchmark) built on REAL \citep{garg2025realbenchmarkingautonomousagents}, a multi-turn agent framework built on clones of popular websites.
 We select six environments for injection: clones of Amazon, Gmail, Google Calendar, LinkedIn, DoorDash, and Upwork (Figure~\ref{fig:environments}).
-Additionally, we release a framework that allows expanding our setting with newly-created injections.
+We also release a framework that allows expanding our setting with new injections.